Colorado State University

 Chair: Meryl Gordon

-Highlights: Arthur L. Carter Fellowship; Edwin Diamond Award (Student of the Year); Salon.com Fellowship; The New Yorker internship.
+Highlights: Arthur L. Carter Fellowship; Edwin Diamond Award (Student of the Year); Salon.com Fellowship; The New Yorker internship; 3.9 GPA.

 Advisor: Dr. Lois Anne Harris

-Highlights: President’s Humanitarian Award; Commencement Speaker; Communication Department Full Scholarship.
+Highlights: President’s Humanitarian Award; Commencement Speaker; Communication Department Full Scholarship, 3.7 GPA.

 TEACHING AND RESEARCH INTERESTS

-Teaching: Multimedia and transmedia content production, communication theory, media effects theory, ethics, digital media literacy, social media, analytics, mobile journalism, podcasting, entrepreneurial journalism, news and feature writing, reporting, editing, and content marketing.
+Teaching: Multimedia and transmedia storytelling, analytics, entrepreneurial journalism, brand digital identity, digital media literacy, social media optimization, search engine optimization, narrative leadership, mobile journalism, podcasting, news and feature writing, reporting, editing, and content marketing/native advertising.

-Design coursework and teach Online Writing and Journalism, Reporting and Professional and Technical Communication.
+Design coursework and teach Online Storytelling and Audience Engagement, Reporting, Analytics and Professional and Technical Communication.
 Developed and teach Entrepreneurial Journalism.
 Responsibilities include lectures for 18 to 120 students, supervision of TAs and GTAs and structuring lab sessions for a variety of skills, including video, audio, social media, writing, research and web design.

-Advised and trained the editors, reporters, bloggers and multimedia journalists at the Rocky Mountain Student Media Corporation, training and critiquing the work of over 100 students.
-Advised staffs of a daily newspaper, a monthly magazine and all multi-media brands.
+Advised the editors, reporters, bloggers and multimedia journalists at the Rocky Mountain Student Media Corporation, training and critiquing the work of over 100 students.
+Advised staffs of a daily newspaper, a monthly magazine and all digital media brands.

-Awards: Princeton Review Best College Newspaper, two Gold Awards for Digital Media by the Columbia Scholastic Press Association, as well as top staff and individual awards from the Society of Professional Journalists, AP-Google Fellowship and the Society for News Design.
+Awards: National Residence Hall Honorary Faculty/Staff of the Month Award; Princeton Review Best College Newspaper, two Gold Awards for Digital Media by the Columbia Scholastic Press Association.

 Guided students through an intensive college-level training in journalism during a summer program.
 Led group discussions after presentations by prominent journalists such as Chuck Todd, Helen Thomas, Brian Lamb, Hoda Kotb and Michael Shear.